FreeCAD/FreeCAD-documentation/wiki/Dynamic_linked_object.md

 1. Each table leg must appear **four** times underneath each corner of the table top.

+How this is accomplished   *

+1. The TableTop and one of the TableLeg objects (Round or Square) are linked into the Table document.
+2. The TableLeg link is renamed to \TableLeg\ and the \"Linked Object\" property is changed to the following conditional expression   *
+    1.  >._self
+3. Each table leg must appear **four** times underneath each corner of the table top so an [orthogonal array](Draft_OrthoArray.md) is created using the parametric \TableLeg\ link as a base object.

 💡 The full example and all files are available to download as a git repository from GitHub   *

 <https   *//github.com/gbroques/freecad-dynamic-linked-object>